FZambia/centrifuge/docs/content/admin_api.rst

 Centrifuge API url path is ``/api/ PROJECT_ID``.
 All you need to do is to send correctly constructed POST request to this endpoint.
 This request must have two POST parameters:
 ``data`` and ``sign``.
-Data is a base64 encoded json string and sign is an hmac based on project secret key and encoded data.
+Data is a base64 encoded json string and sign is an hmac based on project secret key, project ID and encoded data.

 Data is originally a json object with two properties: method and params.
 Method is the name of action you want to do.
 It can be publish,